What is a digital clinic? What is telehealth?

 Treatment through Boulder is entirely digital, which means that participants meet and connect with their providers through secure video and messaging in the Boulder App.
 Offering treatment via telehealth makes care easy to access anytime, anywhere — participants complete visits from home or wherever they feel most comfortable, and pick up prescriptions at their local pharmacy or can often have medications mailed to them.

-What is medication-based treatment?
+What is medication-based treatment for opioid addiction?

 What is a Care Team?